so-stj/Tofu-aws/README.md

 # tofu-aws
-This project for the thesis of examination in Lernia
+This project for the thesis of the examination in Lernia